 There are eight plants that are identified in the MSCP Subarea Plan as "narrow endemic species" based on their limited distributions in the region and their potential to occur in Chula Vista.
-Two species, identified as narrow endemic species, Otay tarplant (Deinandra conjugens) and snake cholla (Cylindropuntia californica var. californica [=Opuntia parryi var. serpentina]), are known to occur within PMA 2.
-These narrow endemics are sensitive biological resources.
+Four species identified as narrow endemics are known to occur within PMA 4, including Otay tarplant (Deinandra conjugens), San Diego thornmint (Acanthomintha ilicifolia), variegated dudleya (Dudleya variegata), and snake cholla (Cylindropuntia californica var. californica [=Opuntia parryi var. serpentina]).
+These narrow endemics are sensitive biological resources and some are state or federally listed as threatened or endangered species.